Family/Wellness

 Airports

 More and more airports are offering accommodation for individuals with autism.
 Check the airport’s website in advance.
-The Port Authority of NY/NJ (Newark, LaGuardia, and JFK) participates in the Hidden Disabilities Sunflower program, offering sunflower lanyards as a discreet way to communicate with airport staff about a hidden disability.
-Some airports offer quiet spaces for those with sensory issues.
+The Port Authority of New York and New Jersey, which operates Newark, LaGuardia, and JFK airports, participates in the Hidden Disabilities Sunflower program, offering sunflower lanyards as a discreet way to communicate with airport staff about a non-visible disability.
+Newark has pre-security and post-security sensory rooms in Terminal A. JFK has one post-security in Terminal 4, and LaGuardia has one post-security in Terminal C. Some airports also offer free sensory bags, which contain items like noise-canceling headphones, fidget toys, and coloring books.

 TSA Cares